fac-17/CGKO-Week3/README.md

 If the call has been successfull, we call the POLICE! :smile:
 ![gif of call](https://media.giphy.com/media/qivpB3X5IU5yg/giphy.gif)

 The result of the Geolocation API triggers a callback call to the Police UK API with the exact coordinates (as the Police API does not support postcodes), which in itself returns data about reported crimes for a specific month of the year.
-Through a number of tested function, we extract the crimes by category and display their count to the user to help them make an informed decision before bying a house in that area.
+Through a number of tested functions, we extract the crimes by category and display their count to the user to help them make an informed decision before bying a house in that area.

 ## APIs
 POLICE UK - https://data.police.uk/docs/